Basketball playbook

-The following are a list of playbook plays commonly used in basketball throughout the world.
+A basketball playbook is a collection of plays and strategies used by a basketball team during games.
+Playbooks can cover offensive, defensive, and inbounding situations.
+Offensive systems include motion and continuity offenses, as well as plays designed for use against zone defenses.
+Defensive systems include man-to-man and zone defenses, with both half-court and full-court variations.
+Inbounding plays may be designed for either sideline or baseline situations.

 Man offense plays

 Man to man offense is commonly referred to as man offense, and as the name implies, the player is matched up with their checks (defender).

 Motion offense

 Motion offenses are governed by a set of rules which have everyone in motion.
 When numbers are used in motion (e.g. 4 out 1 in motion), the first number refers to the number of players outside the three-point line and the second number refers to the players inside the three-point line.